trdroid/Android-Examples/Resources/Resource-Qualifiers/README.md

 ### Resource Qualifiers associated with Layouts

+**Orientation based Resource Qualifiers associated with Layouts**
-**Choosing layouts based on orientation**

-Android provides the qualifiers *port* and *land* to distinguish between portland and landscape orientations.
+Orientation based resource qualifier associated with layouts allow Android to choose layouts based on orientation.
+Android provides the resource qualifiers *port* and *land* to allow developers to provide different layouts for portland and landscape orientations.

+Android chooses a specific layout from

+* *res/layout/* or
+* *res/layout-port/* or
+* *res/layout-land/*

+based on the orientation of the device.

 *Scenario*